Fabo011/bachelor-project/README.md

 ---

 ### Modelfile
-Configurations for the LLM. llama3 was running without adjustments.
-I`ve changed the parameters for deepseek to run it on Mac M1 with 16gb RAM without interruptions.
+Configurations for the LLM.
+Llama3 was running without adjustments.
+I`ve changed the parameters for deepseek to run it on Synology NAS (CPU) without interruptions.

 ---